 Research at the department is centered around two main questions: How to develop sustainable energy systems in developing economies of the global South; and Where to draw the boundaries between centralized energy infrastructures and the development of distributed, local energy solutions.
 Research is interdisciplinary, involving systems engineering, technology appraisal, spatial analysis, feasibility studies, environmental impact analysis and socio-economic analysis.

-As a member of theresearch initiative with several university and business partners around Europe, our department develops a , which delivers high-resolution geographical data on heating and cooling demand in Europe, and the costs and system properties of district energy systems.
+As a member of theproject consortium with several partners around Europe, our department develops a , which delivers high-resolution geographical data on heating and cooling demand in Europe, and the costs and system properties of district energy systems.
 These data form the basis of studies of future integration of renewable energy by means of district heating and cooling.

 About 10 PhD students are doing research at the department; please find their project descriptions and short biographies.